phaserjs/phaser/README.md

 * Added Point.rotate to allow you to rotate a point around another point, with optional distance clamping.
 Also created test cases.
 * Added Group.alpha to apply a globalAlpha before the groups children are rendered.
 Useful to save on alpha calls.
 * Added Group.globalCompositeOperation to apply a composite operation before all of the groups children are rendered.
-* Added Camera black list support to Group along with Group.showToCamera, Group.hideFromCamera and Group.clearCameraList
+* Added Camera black list support to Sprite and Group along with Camera.show, Camera.hide and Camera.isHidden methods to populate them.
 * Added GameMath.rotatePoint to allow for point rotation at any angle around a given anchor and distance
 * Updated World.setSize() to optionally update the VerletManager dimensions as well
 * Added GameObject.setPosition(x, y)